 Geosyntec will develop a plan with recommended concrete repairs in order of necessity.
-As recommended in the ninth FERC Part 12D periodic inspection report (Geosyntec 20242), the recommended repairs will be organized into structural elements that: (1) are associated with credible PFMs; (2) pose a health and safety risk to the public or City personnel (e.g., the right wall of the powerhouse intake supporting the spillway walkway); and (3) require general maintenance because they do not pose a structural stability or public safety concern.
+As recommended in the ninth FERC Part 12D periodic inspection report (Geosyntec 2024), the recommended repairs will be organized into structural elements that: (1) are associated with credible PFMs; (2) pose a health and safety risk to the public or City personnel; and (3) require general maintenance because they do not pose structural stability or public safety concern.
 The approximate extent of recommended repairs will be shown on project drawings included with the repair plan.
-For repairs requiring more than concrete patching, details will be provided with the concrete repair plan.
+For repairs requiring more than concrete patching, conceptual details will be provided with the concrete repair plan.
 However, a detailed drawing set for all the repairs is considered outside the scope of this project.